wp-plugins/blip-slideshow/readme.txt

 = 0.1 =
 The first version.
 Yay!

-= Known Issues =
+== Known Issues ==

 Though MooTools is used in compatibility mode and will function with most Javascript frameworks including jQuery, it will break if script.aculo.us is loaded on your page, for example by [Lightbox 2](http://wordpress.org/extend/plugins/lightbox-2/).
 Use [Colorbox](http://wordpress.org/extend/plugins/search.php?q=colorbox) or [Slimbox](http://wordpress.org/extend/plugins/search.php?q=slimbox) plugins instead.

-Multiple slideshows hooked to a Slimbox can break when the Slimbox closes.
-If you require multiple slideshows per page with a Lightbox, use Colorbox instead.
+Although multiple slideshows per page are possible, only one of those slideshows can have a Lightbox.

 == External Plugin Compatibility ==